 CAHSS accepts applications to the doctoral programs from any person who possesses, or is in the process of completing, a master's degree from a regionally accredited university.
-Applicants to the doctoral programs in Conflict Analysis and Resolution, Family Therapy and Marriage and Family Therapy should have a minimum GPA of 3.5 in their master's program.
-Applicants to the doctoral program in Criminal Justice should have a minimum GPA of 3.0 in their master's program.
+Applicants to the doctoral programs in Conflict Analysis and Resolution, Family Therapy, and Marriage and Family Therapy should have a minimum GPA of 3.5 in their master's program.
 Applicants must possess a master's degree prior to beginning doctoral studies.

-Applicants chosen for admission to the Ph.D. programs demonstrate not only prior academic excellence in their undergraduate and graduate work, but also the ability to think and write analytically, communicate respectfully.
+Applicants chosen for admission to the Ph.D. programs demonstrate not only prior academic excellence in their undergraduate and graduate work, but also the ability to think and write analytically, and to communicate respectfully.
 Ph.D. applicants should have written and verbal communication skills; research or evaluation experience; and a demonstrated commitment to the focused pursuit of a doctoral degree program.